-Can I authorize a deduction for my self-payment from my monthly benefits?
+Can I authorize a deduction for my monthly self-payment to the Michiana Area Electrical Workers Health and Welfare Fund from my monthly benefits?

 Yes.
 You will be given an opportunity when you retire to authorize the deduction of your self-payment from your monthly pension benefits.